 Class 9: Miscellaneous (Dry ice, magnets, vehicles, etc)

 49 CFR 177.848(d), provides a table to assist freight forwarder’s identify how hazardous materials must be stored, loaded or transported.
 Certain items may not be stored, packaged, or transported together.
-The following chart provides guidance on how your freight forwarder is able to comingle certain hazardous classes:
+The following chart provides guidance on how your freight forwarder is able to commingle certain hazardous classes.